7aaa7/MetaJS/README.md

 ### Checking if JS can be converted into strict Meta programming language which could create C code which is more or like human readable, essentially this code could be fed back to OS enabling a usermode higher level language run a highly efficient code in kernel as module.
 Via this a separate thought of creating a new (Web?)
-Operating system can be spawned by the thinker concurrently constrained by the scope of some project of this much caliber and vision.
-Anyways No Harm. (%%%)
+Operating system can be spawned by the thinker concurrently constrained by the scope. (%%%)
 <Experimental>
 Experiment
 </Experimental>